OpenBMB/MiniCPM/README-en.md

 - MiniCPM can be deployed and infer on smartphones, and the speed of streaming output is relatively higher than human verbal speed.
 MiniCPM-V has also successfully deployed multi-modal models on smartphones.
 - The cost of developing based on MiniCPM is low.
 Parameter efficient finetuning can be conducted with a single 1080/2080 GPU and full parameter finetuning can be conducted with a 3090/4090 GPU.

 We release all model parameters for research and limited commercial use.
-In future, we will also release all the checkpoint during training and most public training data for research on model mechanism.

 - SFT and DPO version based on MiniCPM-2B and human preference: **MiniCPM-2B-SFT/DPO**
 - The multi-modal model **MiniCPM-V** based on MiniCPM-2B, which outperforms models with similar size, i.e., Phi-2
 - The INT4 quantized version **MiniCPM-2B-SFT/DPO-Int4** based on MiniCPM-2B-SFT/DPO
 - Mobile phone application based on MLC-LLM and LLMFarm.
 Both language model and multimodel model can conduct inference on smartphones.
+- 30 Intermidiate [checkpoints](https://huggingface.co/openbmb/MiniCPM-2B-history) for academic purpose.

 ### Limitations